Safety during landings

 - In order not to introduce new species into Greenland, please wash your boots at home and make sure that no seeds are included in the packaging or clothing (pockets, Velcro, etc).

 - Return all litter to the ship for proper disposal.
-This includes litter of all types, such as plastic bags and paper tissues.
+This includes litter of all types.

 - It is not allowed to collect natural souvenirs such as shells, rocks, feathers, bones or fossils.